clap-purdue/elicited-imitation/docs/contribution.md

 # Contribution and Development

-- When developing inside the `elicited-imitation` repository, clone it and install the required packages under the `ei` package as follows:
+- When developing inside the `gricean-pragmatics` repository, clone it and install the required packages under the `gricean_pragmatics` package as follows:

 ## Installation (Conda):